 You can have more than one residence, but only one domicile.
 Your domicile will be the place that controls your legal jurisdiction in things such as voting, taxing authorities and the like.

-Here is a link to Escapees page about domicile with the rules and information about health insurance and such.
+Visit the Escapees page about domicile with the rules and information about health insurance and such.
 Links to the big three states and step-by-step on how to get domiciled in them are listed below:

 Campground Discounts At Their Parks and Participating Escapee Parks